 I remember reading Susie Orbach’s Impossibility of Sex while I was training and being amazed by her description of a powerful ‘countertransference’ she experienced with a client whose brother had died in a fire: she felt her own body begin to burn up, as if on fire.
 At the time I was reminded of ouija boards and clairvoyance.
 I didn’t disbelieve her, but I couldn’t make any real sense out of it until I had my own first experience of something similar.
 During a session years later, I suddenly felt terrorised, along with the inevitable profound visceral feelings of fear: a thumping heart, sweaty palms and a desperate desire to run far away.
 Doing my best to give none of this away, I could later reflect on this valuable clue to a terror that had happened to him way back in his past, buried deep (understandably) that we later came to talk about.
 A bit like magic again?

-The literature is ever-growing about these ’embodied transference’s but I read less about other synchronicities or oddnesses in my professional literature, such as: how it is that therapists who talk about a client they are puzzling over with their supervisor can rapidly then help to shift something in a client – as if the client was in the room with the supervisor during the discussion, or how it is that ‘themes’ can emerge in a therapist’s practice, when similar presenting issues gather together on one day.
-I’ve had one client finish work with me, to be replaced the following week with a client of the same age and same name.
+The literature is ever-growing about these ’embodied transferences’, but I read far less about other synchronicities or oddnesses in my professional literature, even if therapists talk about them amongst themselves.
+Such as: how it is that therapists who talk about a client with their supervisor then experience a sudden ‘un-locking’ of something in the work, or how it is that ‘themes’ can emerge in a therapist’s practice, when similar presenting issues gather together on one day.
+I’ve had one client finish work with me, to be replaced the following week with a client with same presenting issues, of the same age and same name.